FidelisMomanyi/My-Portfolio/README.md

 https://github.com/FidelisMomanyi/My-Portfolio.git
 ```
 ## Technologies Used
-I used the HTML and the CSS languages to make this project success.
+I used the HTML and the CSS languages to make this project a success.
 The project is simple and clear to the point.
 ## Support and contact details
-I am currently a sudent at the Moringa School, pursuing a course of Software Development.
+I am currently a sudent at the Moringa School, pursuing a Software in Development.
 Incase of any queries you can reach me at;
 ## Slack:
 ```